Abdul Qadir (cricketer): Captaincy

-As chief selector
+Chief selector

-Abdul Qadir replaced Saleem Jaffar, former Pakistan fast bowler, as chief selector in November 2008 for the series against India.
+Qadir replaced Saleem Jaffar, former Pakistan fast bowler, as chief selector in November 2008 for the series against India.
 A series of three Tests, five ODIs and three T20Is was scheduled to be hosted by Pakistan; the series could not take place due to the deterioration of both countries' diplomatic relationship after the 2008 Mumbai attacks.
 His next assignment was team selection for the home series against Sri Lanka; the tour was arranged as a replacement for the scheduled tour of India which was cancelled by BCCI.
 The series was abandoned following an attack on the Sri Lankan team in Lahore during the second Test between the teams.
-Abdul Qadir resigned from the post in June 2009 without explaining any concern.
+Qadir resigned from the post in June 2009 without explaining any concern.

 Controversy

-Talking with Hasan Jalil at Pakistan Television (PTV) show in 2004, Abdul Qadir said: "We all know the ball has always been made up [tampered with] by Pakistani fast bowlers, but with so much scrutiny on this series, this has not been possible."
+Talking with Hasan Jalil at Pakistan Television (PTV) show in 2004, Qadir said: "We all know the ball has always been made up [tampered with] by Pakistani fast bowlers, but with so much scrutiny on this series, this has not been possible."
 PTV cancelled his contract stating that "We are a national network and we have certain codes of conduct on what can and cannot be said on air.
 By talking about ball-tampering and claiming that every successful Pakistani bowler had 'made' the ball, he was damaging national pride, and that is against our policy.
 So we dropped him."

 Personal life

-Abdul Qadir was born on 15 September 1955 in Lahore, Punjab, Pakistan.
+Qadir was born on 15 September 1955 in Lahore, Punjab, Pakistan.
 His brother, Ali Bahadur, was also a leg-spinner who appeared in 10 first-class matches during 1986–87.
-Abdul Qadir's three sons Rehman Qadir, Imran Qadir and Sulaman Qadir—also represented different Pakistani teams in the first-class competition, while his younger son, Usman Qadir, has played in 12 List A matches.
+His three sons, Rehman Qadir, Imran Qadir and Sulaman Qadir, also represented different Pakistani teams in the first-class competition, while his younger son, Usman Qadir, has played in 12 List A matches.
 His daughter, Noor Aamina, married Umar Akmal.